VRGroupRWTH/DaVE/website/content/guide_content.md

 ##### Execution Script #####
 Each visualization comes with an execution script that uses the information from the yaml meta data file and the information given in the template wizard when downloading an example to execute.
 For this, variables are inserted into the script after configuration.
-These are used to check for the existence of the data set, determining additional execution commmands and executing inside the specified container.
+These are used to check for the existence of the data set, determining additional execution commands and executing inside the specified container.

 ```bash
 #!/bin/bash